mozilla/skywriter/docs/releases/notes063.html.markdown

 Known Issues
 ------------

-Bespin Embedded 0.6.3 is *alpha* software.
+Skywriter Embedded 0.6.3 is *alpha* software.
 It is still under active development and APIs are subject to change.
 Note also that 0.6 featured a complete retooling of the editor component, so it is likely that there will be some bugs in the editor that still need squashing.

-* Bespin Embedded does not attach correctly to a textarea (bug 535819;
+* Skywriter Embedded does not attach correctly to a textarea (bug 535819;
   workaround: change the textarea to a div first)
 * Options are not settable at runtime (bug 549679)
 * There is no CSS syntax highlighting yet (bug 547272)